wvhulle/nu-lint/README.md

 ### Other

 You can also implement your own editor extensions using the `lsp` subcommand as in: `nu-lint lsp`.
-This will spawn a "[Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)"-compatible server.
+This will spawn a language server compliant with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).

 ## CLI usage